stillwater-sc/dfa-documentation/content/ch2-moc/dfa.md

 contention management problem for the special case of fully articulated arrays.
 But when the size of the problem was bigger than the available VLSI resources. the methodology broke down.
-Any approach that uses a divide-and-conquer approach to aggregate activity, will need a control mechanism to reuse the processing element, and that mechanism will not be able to follow the constraints of VLSI as spatial relationships will have been destroyed.
-The solution to this problem was offered by Omtzigt <sup>[4](#omtzigt)</sup> in the form of infinite, but bounded network architectures using spatial data flow tags to control resource contention.
+Any approach that uses a divide-and-conquer approach to aggregate activity, will need a control mechanism to reuse the processing element, and that mechanism will not be able to follow the constraints of VLSI as the spatial relationships that separated computational activities will have been destroyed.
+One solution to this problem was offered by Omtzigt <sup>[4](#omtzigt)</sup> in the form of Domain Flow Architectures (DFA): infinite, but bounded network architectures using spatial data flow tags to control resource contention <sup>[5](#domain-flow)</sup>.
+These domain flow architectures provide local neighborhoods that offer the same fine-grained interconnect as the fully articulated array, while at the same time offering infinite connectivity at the algorithm level.